Dean-Family/gifty/Gifty/README.md

 ## Summary

-The Gift Giving App is a mobile application designed to help users manage their gift-giving events and stay organized.
+The Gift Giving App is a apple unified application designed to help users manage their gift-giving events and stay organized.
 It offers features such as adding gifts with recipient details and due dates, viewing upcoming gifts, marking gifts as purchased/given, editing/deleting gifts, searching gifts, and receiving reminders for important occasions.
 Developed with Swift and SwiftUI, the app targets busy professionals, forgetful parents, and others who want to streamline their gift-giving process.
-Available for iPhone users, the app is free to download and use.
+Available for iPhone users and macOS, the app is available to download and use.